jaysteele13/jp3_organiser/jp3_organiser/oc_context.md

 ### SongView.jsx has duplicate formatDuration
 - `formatDuration` function is duplicated in SongView instead of using `utils/formatters.js`
 - Should consolidate to single utility function

-### useLibrary hook not exported from hooks/index.js
-- Hook is imported directly in View.jsx
-- Should be added to barrel export for consistency